-a) Describe the process by which the Board determines the compensation for the Company's a) The Company's Compensation Committee assesses performance and determines the remuneration of directors and officers.
+a) Describe the process by which the Board determines the compensation for the Company's directors and officers.

-b) Disclose whether or not the Board has a compensation committee composed entirely of independent directors.
-If the Board does not have a compensation committee composed entirely of independent directors, describe what steps the Board takes to ensure an objective process for determining such compensation.

-If the Board has a compensation committee, describe the responsibilities, powers and operation of the compensation committee.
+- b) Disclose whether or not the Board has a compensation committee composed entirely of independent directors.
+If the Board does not have a compensation committee composed entirely of independent directors, describe what steps the Board takes to ensure an objective process for determining such compensation. - c) If the Board has a compensation committee, describe the responsibilities, powers and operation of the compensation committee.